mattmaniak/fiflo/docs/WORKFLOW.md

 the "stable".
 Then annotated tag is made on this branch.
 If there are any bugs, typos... "stable" is "--no-ff" merged into "hotfix" and after repairs merged back.
 Fixes from "hotfix" are made independently on the "develop" branch.
-But sometimes 'hotfix' can be merged back to 'master' and then 'develop' if a bug will be discovered before changes on 'develop'.
-"Rebasing" isn't used because of destroying visualisations when used without parameters - merged is more accurate for this purpose.
+But sometimes "hotfix" can be merged back to "master" and then "develop" if a bug will be discovered before changes on "develop".
+"Rebasing" isn"t used because of destroying visualisations when used without parameters - merged is more accurate for this purpose.
 OFC everything is pushed between one or a few commits to provide updated code on the "develop" branch.